bpan2/httplinkchecker/README.md

 		1.1.4.
 LinkStatus: use enum

 		1.1.5.
 Message: as Singleton

+		1.1.6.
+PageContentParser.java: given the HTTP link to a webpage, this class reads all the contents of the page into a single file, retrieves all valid HTTP links in the file and check those links are broken or not.

 ##  2. Implementation Considertations:
 	2.1 LinkRetriever: 1.
 Performance is a key factor to be considered